Mohammad Ridwan Hafiedz

 Mohammad Ridwan Hafiedz or Ridho (born September 3, 1973, Ambon, Indonesia) is an Indonesian guitarist, backing vocalist and songwriter.
-He is best known as Slank's rhythm guitarist and back vocalist along with another lead guitarist, Abdee Negara.
+He is best known as Slank's rhythm guitarist (sometimes the lead guitarist) and back vocalist along with another lead guitarist, Abdee Negara.
 With Slank, Ridho has created nine studio albums and three live albums, also one compilation album which was released in May 2006.

 Early life

 Ridho was born and raised in a Muslim family from Ambon, Indonesia.
 His musical background is considered active back when he was in middle school as he started to play guitar since year 7.

 Career

 Pre-Slank career

 As mentioned above, Ridho started to play guitar when he was in year 7, with Jimi Hendrix and The Beatles as his idols.
 His experience in the music industry began when he formed a band called LFM in 1991, just six years before he joined Slank.
 After he finished his formal education, he went to Hollywood, United States, to study music at Musicians Institute to gain his musical tertiary education.